All the fundraising deals in the counter-UAS market (from Q2 2025 to Q2 2026)

 These startups raised the most recently in the counter-UAS market:

-- Cambridge Aerospace raised $100 million in a Series A to push its low-cost Skyhammer interceptor toward scaled production for European air defense.
+- Cambridge Aerospace raised $100 million to scale engineering, test its Skyhammer interceptor and prepare for government production orders.

 And, yes, we do cover most of them in our our beautiful pitch about the counter-UAS market.